niden-net/niden-net/_posts/2010-08-18-google-apps-and-google-accounts-merge.md

 If you (the administrator) chose to notify your users of this transition (see step *Select Users* above), they will receive an email like the one shown above.
 If you chose to notify your users with a different message then that message should have been sent to the temporary email address that Google has provided (see step *Notifying Conflicting Accounts* above)

-Resources: <a href="https://www.google.com/support/accounts/bin/answer.py?answer=181692">Data ownership</a>, <a href="https://www.google.com/support/a/bin/answer.py?answer=182034">Transition readiness checklist</a>, <a href="https://www.google.com/support/a/bin/topic.py?topic=28917">Google Apps Administrator Help Center</a>
+Resources: [Data ownership](https://www.google.com/support/accounts/bin/answer.py?answer=181692), [Transition readiness checklist](https://www.google.com/support/a/bin/answer.py?answer=182034), Google Apps Administrator Help Center

 ##### Google Apps - Email to User after Transition